Lost and Found (Mudvayne album)

 Lost and Found is the third studio album by American heavy metal band Mudvayne.
 The album was released on April 12, 2005.
-The album had major success in the U.S., debuting at number 2 and being certified gold by the RIAA shortly afterward.
+The album had major success in the U.S., debuting at number 2 and being certified platinum by the RIAA on February 20, 2026.
 It has sold about 1,000,000 copies as of August 2014 and is the band's most successful album to date.

 Production

 After opening for Metallica on the band's Summer Sanitarium tour in 2003, Mudvayne spent the holidays recuperating before starting work on the album.
 The album was produced by Dave Fortman.
 The band chose Fortman because they felt he could combine the band's extreme elements.

 "We've been extremely fortunate to work with some amazing producers.
 Garth Richardson captured the band's raw energy on the first record and David Bottrill gave our music a three-dimensional quality on the second record.
 For this record, we asked Dave Fortman to produce because we wanted someone who can bring both of those elements together into a sound that's brutal and beautiful."